-- Student-athletes must attend five class periods during the day (not including their lunch period), except as excused by the Principal or Athletic Director at least one day prior to the absence. - If a student is absent at the start of the day they need to be signed in to the office by 10:15 AM - Dual enrollment and Tech Center students need to be to school on time by the start of 6th hour on full and half days of school - Students who leave during the middle of the day and return must have a prearranged absence approved by the principal or athletic director
+- Athletes must be at school a full day in order to participate in a practice or game - If a student doesn't have a 1st hour, then they must be here by 10 minutes into their first assigned class on campus. - If an absence is excused (funeral, medical appointment, court or school related), the office needs same-day documentation. - Dual enrollment and Tech Center students need to be to school on time by the start of 5th hour on full and half days of school or your first scheduled in person class on campus. - Students who leave during the middle of the day and return must have a prearranged absence approved by the principal or athletic director.